Police, protesters clash after vigil for slain Georgia Tech student

 “We believe many of them were not part of our Georgia Tech community, but rather outside agitators intent on disrupting the event.
 They certainly did not honor Scout’s memory nor represent our values by doing so,” Peterson said.

 Three people were arrested and charged with inciting a riot and battery on an officer, officials said.
-Only one of them is a current Georgia Tech student, the university said on Tuesday.
+It was unclear if any of them were students

 Schultz, a 21-year-old engineering student from Lilburn, Georgia, was shot late on Saturday after a standoff with campus police outside a dormitory.
-Police officials say Schultz was wielding a knife and disobeyed commands to drop it and stop walking toward officers.
+Police officials say Schultz was wielding a knife and disobeyed commands to drop the knife and stop walking toward officers.

 The Georgia Tech shooting came as police across the country are facing protests and scrutiny over the use of deadly force.
 A Washington Post database shows 706 people have been shot and killed by U.S. police this year.